Now, more than ever, herbal medicine is needed in the world.

 - Nervine – eases anxiety, relax and restore the nervous system

-One of overlooked gifts that plant medicine offers human beings is something that pharmaceutical medication is not capable of.
-And, that is to connect people back to the planet that they are living on.
+One of the overlooked gifts that plant medicine offers human beings is something that pharmaceutical medication is not capable of.
+And, that is to connect people back to the planet they are living on.

 As an herbalist, I understand that bridging the connection between humans, plants and the planet, is not only good for our health, it is essential for our existence as a species.

-It’s time to get back to using natural remedies to support your own health, and the health of the planet.
+It’s time to get back to using natural remedies to support your own health, and the health of the entire planet.